Monday, January 13, 2025

 Fact is, our history got perverted also by us, enemy forces within (Luke 6:45) even while apparently trying to correct forces without.
 That early history included misappropriated ambition, egocentric preachers, misinterpretation of scriptures, twisted eschatology, and sin.
 Maybe after we have done our Anabaptism at 500 celebrations in 2025 and then four years of Donald Trump, us longsuffering peacemaking half-evangelical, half progressive Anabaptists will render an apology to the Lutherans and the Catholics!
 [Interesting tidbit from our latest historian: Loewen advises that in 2018 a service of apology by unofficial representatives of Catholic, Lutheran and Anabaptist believers actually did take place at the St. Lambert’s Church in Munster, the very place of the unsolicitous uprising.] [iv]

 So this post shall conclude here.
 It would be premature and irresponsible of me to wade into further opinionating of how us Christians – or other faith communities – need to participate, or perhaps not participate, in the pratter and the social media so prevalent after election results in the U.S. (and before the imminent election in Canada).
-Elections so far by democratic process (almost?) made by people of this world.
-Democracy still means leaders chosen by the people, all eligible persons of whatever faith or unfaith (if you didn’t watch too many U.S. media scrums before this last election).
-Our Anabaptist history and the history before that, is not about democracy; it was/is extreme faith practise in whatever political circumstance.
+Elections so far by democratic process (almost?) and democracy still means leaders chosen by the people, all eligible persons of whatever faith or unfaith (if you didn’t watch too many U.S. media scrums before this last election).
+Our Anabaptist history and the history before that, is not about democracy; it was/is extreme faith practice in whatever political circumstance.
 Today’s situation: is it nothing new?
 Or is it very new?
 Or is it nearing the Parousia, the return of the One who gave his life for all? [v] I am old enough to say I’m ready for the end.
 Then no need to make more churches, or denominations, or seminaries to explain the Greek variants of Parousia, or political dictatorships with new old-fashioned rules.

 Even as my thinker goes on, I take comfort in the epigraph above.
 No need to study it all too hard!
 And I am willing to follow the thinking of this present generation – not blindly, but with humble gratitude to those who review our formative journey.
 Thy will be done, Oh Lord!